pixie-io/pixie/README.md

 4. Copy and run the deploy command in the instructions

-5. If your K8s cluster is on a separate network, run `./px proxy` to create a proxy between the UI and Pixie's back-end.
+5. If your K8s cluster is on a separate network, run `./px proxy` to create a proxy connection between the UI and Pixie's back-end.

 ### Filling Issues